timlockridge/com200/Course Description.md

 ### How to Reach me

-The best way to reach me is by email [dparry@sju.edu](mailto:dparry@sju.edu) or you can find me online at [www.outsidethetext.com](http://outsidethetext.com/).
+The best way to reach me is by email [tlockrid@sju.edu](mailto:tlockrid@sju.edu) or you can find me online at [www.timlockridge.com](http://timlockridge.com/).
 I check email frequently throughout the day.
 If you email me and do not receive a response within 48 hours please feel free to email me again (I might not have received your first one) and give me a reminder.
 I promise not to consider this harassing.
 Don't call my office phone, though; voice mail is annoying and I tend to check it far less frequently than email.

 My office hours are TR 2:00-3:00.
 My office is Merion Hall 173.